Croatia Bike & Sail

 We motor back to Trogir this morning and sadly disembark our floating home.
 We are back on land at 9 a.m., so feel free to arrange onward flights for any time after 11:30.

-What is included: Seven nights accommodation on a privately chartered fully crewed luxury gulet , all cabins have en-suite WC and stand up showers, 7 breakfasts, 7 dinners; Customwalks cycle guide; bike rental (hybrid or road bike are both available), maps and written route directions; transfer from Split to port where we board the gulet; and morning transfer on day 8 to Split airport.
+Trip Cost Includes: 7 nights accommodation on a privately-chartered, fully-crewed luxury gulet, all cabins with en suite WC and stand-up showers; 7 breakfasts and dinners; bike rental (hybrid or road bike are both available); maps and written route directions; transfer from Split to port where we board the gulet.
+All departures are accompanied by two guides.
 All departures are accompanied by two guides.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.

 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealand, and British travelers, please consult your insurance brokers.